bcleonard/ibm_cos_toolkit/README.md

 * rmS3 - script which will remove an object from a bucket

 If you run each script without any arguements, you'll get a desciprtion of what arguements needed for the script.

+# Requirements

+This should run on any UNIX system that has the following commands:

+* curl
+* base64

+# These scripts will not work as-is on the following:

+* AIX